STOBG CARES: Preserving the Environment Through Art

 Nigen: Our immediate plan is to get more artists on board.
 We’re constantly adding new artists and getting in front of as many clients as we can to bring this idea to corporate culture.
 We’re looking at growing an educational component where we would provide services to low-income communities, whether schools or senior living facilities, on how to create recycled art.
 We also value our relationship with BCCI and look forward to working more together!

-We are a family-owned company, built on a fundamental commitment to create permanent, positive impact in the communities where we live and work.
+We’re a family-oriented company, built on a fundamental commitment to create permanent, positive impact in the communities where we live and work.

 Since our founding, creating lasting and positive impact in the communities we work in has been an essential part of our core responsibility and values.
-We support, encourage and recognize our employees’ brilliant efforts to help address causes and improve our communities.
+Employees frequently volunteer, participate in fundraisers, and engage in other community-focused events.
+We support, encourage, and recognize our employees’ brilliant efforts to help address causes and improve our communities.